Tokyo Ravens: Manga

 Tokyo Ravens inspired the creation of six manga series based on the light novels.
 The first one, Tokyo Ravens, was illustrated by Atsushi Suzumi.
-It was serialsed from April 26, 2010 to July 26, 2017 in Monthly Shōnen Ace.
+It was serialsed from April 26, 2010, to July 26, 2017, in Monthly Shōnen Ace.
 The chapters have been collected into fifteen volumes.
 It follows the main story of the light novels.
 In 2014 and 2015, Kadokawa published eleven English volumes of the manga adaptation on BookWalker, their official eBook store.

 The second manga series, Tokyo Ravens: Tokyo Fox was illustrated by COMTA and published in Fujimi Shobo's Age premium in 2011.
 It features an original story focused on Kon.

 The third series, Tokyo Ravens: Red and White, is a manga spinoff by Azumi Mochizuki.
 It was serialized in Kadokawa's Monthly Dragon Age and concluded in the November 2013 issue.

 The fourth series, Tokyo Ravens: Sword of Song, is a manga spinoff by Ran Kuze.
 Its serialization began in the November 2013 issue of Kodansha's Monthly Shōnen Rival.

-The fifth series, Tokyo Ravens -Girls Photograph-, started serialization in Kadokawa's Monthly Dragon Age in the January 2014 issue.
-It focuses on the female characters of the series.
+The fifth series, Tokyo Ravens -Girls Photograph-, which focuses on the series' female characters, started serialization in Kadokawa's Monthly Dragon Age in the January 2014 issue.

-The sixth and the latest series, Tokyo Ravens AnotherXHoliday started in Kadokawa's shojo magazine Millefeui in the February 2014 issue.
-It focuses on the male characters of the series.
+The sixth and the latest series, Tokyo Ravens AnotherXHoliday, which focuses on the series' male characters, started in Kadokawa's shojo magazine Millefeui in the February 2014 issue.

 Anime

-An anime adaption aired in Japan from October 6, 2013 to March 26, 2014, animated by Eight Bit, directed by Takaomi Kansaki, and with screenplay by Hideyuki Kurata.
+An anime adaption aired in Japan from October 6, 2013, to March 26, 2014, animated by Eight Bit, directed by Takaomi Kansaki, and with screenplay by Hideyuki Kurata.
 Funimation has licensed the series for English release.
 Medialink licensed the series in Asia-Pacific.
 The first opening theme is "X-encounter" by Maon Kurosaki and the first ending theme is "Kimi ga Emu Yūgure" (君が笑む夕暮れ) by Yoshino Nanjō.
-The second opening theme is "Outgrow" by Gero and the second ending theme is "Break a spell" by Mami Kawada.
+The second opening theme is "~Outgrow~" by Gero and the second ending theme is "Break a spell" by Mami Kawada.